日本語ページは こちら (Japanese)

 Student Lounge 'KI-ZU-NA' (KIZUNA), meaning "bonds" in Japanese, opened in the spring of 2002 as a place for students to create bonds of friendship across borders.
 KIZUNA now welcomes all members of the community -- including staff, faculty, and researchers, as well as students -- to spend time together and join or organize cross-cultural activities.

-The facility features a Reading Room, stocked with language learning materials, and a Salon where international students can receive advising services.
+The facility features a Reading Room, stocked with language learning materials, and an Advising Lounge where international students can receive advising services.

 No smoking.
 No eating.
-Drinks with lids permitted.
+Drinks with lids or caps permitted.

-The Reading Room, located to the left of the entrance, is the main room of the building.
+The Reading Room 'KI-ZU-NA', located to the left of the entrance, is the main room of the building.

 Language learning materials